AS A REMINDER, EACH INSTALLATION AND BASE OPERATES UNDER ITS OWN RULES AND POLICIES REGARDING ACCESS.

 DELIVERY DRIVER ACCESS

 For access, delivery drivers must visit the Visitor Control Center.
 This can be done at any time during duty hours: Monday - Friday from 7:30 am - 4:30 pm.
-Once there, the driver should request a background check and show their REAL ID compliant driver's license.
+Once there, the driver should request a background check and show their REAL ID compliant driver's license or federally recognized credential.
 Once the background check is completed, it will remain on file for one year from the date of completion and does not need to be repeated until the year has elapsed.

 After the background check has been completed, for each subsequent visit: